thereselinden/SWAPI/README.md

 # Star-wars project

 In this project I have created a simple site using the external [Star Wars API](https://swapi.dev/documentation).
-The site allows you to browse between Star Wars characthers and films.
+The site allows you to browse between Star Wars characters and films.

 ## Tech used